Skip to content

 There are two types of muscles, smooth and striated.
 The molecules within muscle fibers are responsible for muscle contraction.
 A muscle spasm is an involuntary contraction that can be painful and uncomfortable.
 The contractions happen when the muscle lacks several nutrients.
 Nutrient deficiency in the muscles can occur for various reasons, such as fatigue, overuse, diabetes, exposure to excessive heat, and kidney disease.
 Muscle relaxers work by lessening the tightness or stiffness in the muscles, which decreases discomfort and pain.
 Some muscle relaxers target the central nervous system, while others target the muscles directly.

 Muscle relaxers should not be shared, misused, or abused like all prescription medications.
 Taking muscle relaxer tablets more than the prescribed dosage or more frequently than advised is highly dangerous and can lead to addiction.
 Muscle relaxers should also never be combined with antihistamines or alcohol.
-Despite the severity of muscle relaxer side effects, quitting them can be challenging to do for someone who has become dependent on this drug.
+Despite the severity of muscle relaxer side effects, quitting them can be challenging for someone who has become dependent on this drug.

 Muscle Relaxer Abuse